GA-NIFS: An extremely nitrogen-loud and chemically stratified galaxy at $z\sim 5.55$: Acknowledgements

 \section{Acknowledgements}

-We thank Andrea Grazian for kindly providing the 1D spectrum of GS\_3073 reduced from the previous observation by VLT/VIMOS.
+\redtxt{We thank the anonymous referee for thoughtful suggestions that improve the clarity of this manuscript.} \redtxt{We thank Gary Ferland and Cristina Ramos Almeida for helpful discussions.
+We thank Rosa Valiante for kindly providing AGN SED tables. } We thank Andrea Grazian for kindly providing the 1D spectrum of GS\_3073 reduced from the previous observation by VLT/VIMOS.
 We thank Georges Meynet and Francesca D'Antona for kindly providing insightful comments on a draft of the manuscript.
 XJ, RM, and FDE acknowledge ERC Advanced Grant 695671 “QUENCH” and support by the Science and Technology Facilities Council (STFC) and by the UKRI Frontier Research grant RISEandFALL.
 RM also acknowledges funding from a research professorship from the Royal Society.
 H{\"U} gratefully acknowledges support by the Isaac Newton Trust and by the Kavli Foundation through a Newton-Kavli Junior Fellowship.
 SA, MP, and BRdP acknowledge grant PID2021-127718NB-I00 funded by the Spanish Ministry of Science and Innovation/State Agency of Research (MICIN/AEI/10.13039/501100011033).
 AJB acknowledges funding from the ``FirstGalaxies'' Advanced Grant from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (Grant agreement No. 789056).
 GC acknowledges the support of the INAF Large Grant 2022 ``The metal circle: a new sharp view of the baryon cycle up to Cosmic Dawn with the latest generation IFU facilities''.
-IL acknowledges support from PID2022-140483NB-C22 funded by AEI 10.13039/501100011033 and BDC 20221289 funded by MCIN by the Recovery, Transformation and Resilience Plan from the Spanish State, and by NextGenerationEU from the European Union through the Recovery and Resilience Facility.
+IL acknowledges support from PID2022-140483NB-C22 funded by AEI 10.13039/501100011033 and BDC 20221289 funded by MCIN by the Recovery, Transformation and Resilience Plan from the Spanish State, and by NextGenerationEU from the European Union through the Recovery and Resilience Facility. \redtxt{CHIANTI is a collaborative project involving George Mason University, the University of Michigan (USA), University of Cambridge (UK) and NASA Goddard Space Flight Center (USA).}